 Welcome to the ranch here outside Lyons, Colorado.
-We have Corriedale crossed on Australian Bond Sheep, and pure Australian Bond Sheep - which means we have lots of wool and all sorts of wool products.
-We also sell white, black, grey, spotted and moorit breeding stock, Bond X Corriedales, as well as pure bred Bonds.
+We have Australian Bond Sheep, lots of wool and all sorts of wool products.
+We sell white, black, grey, spotted and moorit pure bred Bond breeding stock.

 To read more about our

 moorit Australian Bond sheep